 When a tooth has been cracked or damaged in some way, a crown is often used as part of the repair process.
 The crown provides protection and stability to the compromised tooth.
 The crown, or cap as it is sometimes called, fits over the part of the tooth exposed above the gum line.
 Your dentist will make a determination regarding the best type of crown for your damaged tooth.

 When a tooth does not require a full crown but has enough damage to warrant more than a regular filling, a dental inlay or onlay may be used.
 These types of restorations provide protection for the damaged part of the tooth.
-An inlay is used for a large space on the top surface of the tooth between the cusps or bumps on the tooth.
-An onlay is used for larger holes that involve a side as well as the top of the tooth.
+An inlay is used for a large space on the top surface of the tooth between the cusps or points on the tooth.
+An onlay is used for larger holes that involve at least one of the cusps as well as the top of the tooth.
 Both devices are available in the same materials as a full crown.
 Your dentist will make a determination regarding the most appropriate repair for your tooth.